 One problem with One More Day was the carelessness of the talent involved, and a reason for that was they were much more focused on what was coming next.
 It’s a bit too glib to say that the difference between Marvel and DC is that DC handles their status quo altering events with care.
 Secret Invasion and Siege were both parts of larger stories Brian Michael Bendis had been telling for a long time.
 World War 3, Countdown and War of the Supermen were poorly regarded.

-However, it does make sense for Flashpoint to be more satisfying than One More Day, as Geoff Johns and DC were able to learn from Marvel’s mistakes with that storyline.
+However, it does make sense for Flashpoint to be more satisfying than One More Day, as Geoff Johns and DC were able to learn from Marvel’s mistakes.
 Just like the people at Marvel had learned from Geoff Johns and DC, and what they had done with Green Lantern: Rebirth.
 But if you were a fan of Lois and Clark’s marriage, there are plenty of reasons to be upset.